mikoskinen/GrazeDocs/docs/QuickStart.md

 order: 1
 description: To get started with GrazeDocs, you have to do three things: 1) Install the tool, 2) Initialize the documentation folder and 3) Create and publish the documentation.
 ---

+GrazeDocs is a static site generator for creating a documentation site for your project.
+GrazeDocs converts Markdown-based content into full HTML site.

 ## Install

 GrazeDocs is available as a global tool for .NET Core.
 To install: